ravi19999/Natours/README.md

 # Natours
-- Build with pure HTML and CSS
+- Built with pure HTML and CSS
 - No JavaScript
-- Responsive
+- Responsive Design
+- Multiple Breakpoints
+- Compatible with phones, tablets and PCs
+- Desktop first design
 - Hosted at https://ravi19999.github.io/Tours/